Download Printable Summary of the Arizona AIMS

 Get Your Child Ready for the AIMS

-SchoolTutoring Academy’s AIMS Tutoring Programs start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship AIMS Tutoring Programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s AIMS Tutoring Programs start with a ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship AIMS Tutoring Programs are available to all North American students. which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 Call our Academic Directors today at 1-877-545-7737 to get started.

 Understanding the AIMS

 The Arizona Instrument to Measure Standards (AIMS) is the standardized test required for all students in Arizona by both state and federal law.
 The assessment measures the proficiency levels of students in Writing, Reading, Mathematics and Science.
 This results of this assessment show what the student’s national percentile is within that subject.
 All Arizona schools are required to participate in this assessment, including charter schools.

 The standards tested are aligned to the curriculum standards of the state.
 The Arizona Common Core State Standards were developed by professional educators and are evidence-based standards of knowledge and ability as reflected across other states.
 The Arizona Common Core State Standards provide detailed information on the knowledge and skills that students need to be successful in college and beyond.